Perturbations of Keplerian Orbits in Stationary Spherically Symmetric Spacetimes: Conclusions

 Our results are quite general, since even though were motivated by the study of the effect of alternative theories of gravity, they can be applied to arbitrary radial power laws perturbations of the orbital elements of a Keplerian motion.

-Spherically symmetric perturbations in the form of a power law were obtained both in GR, for instance when the effect of a cosmological constant is considered, and in alternative theories such as $f(R)$, MOND, Ho\v{r}ava-Lifshitz gravity; we have shown that our results are in agreement with those already available in the literature pertaining to such alternative theories.
+Spherically symmetric perturbations in the form of a power law were obtained both in GR, for instance when the effect of a cosmological constant is considered, or in Reissner-Nordstr\"om spacetimes, and in alternative theories of gravity; we have shown that our results are in agreement with those already available in the literature.
 For an arbitrary perturbation it is possible to obtain the secular variations by means of numerical approaches, or by expanding it in power series and applying our results to each term of the series.

 The possibility of testing the predictions of alternative theories of gravity on planetary motion is important to verify their reliability on scales different from those typical of galactic dynamics or cosmology, where they are usually tested.
 The simple approach that we considered here allows to place bounds on the theory parameters, by evaluating their impact on the Keplerian dynamics and allowing a comparison with the available data.
+In this context, it is very important the development in the study of Solar System ephemerides, due to the works of Russian \cite{pit1,pit2} and French \cite{fienga} research teams.